By Aisha Gambo

 The lawmakers also directed the federal ministry of education to set up guidelines for the operation of boarding schools across the country.

-“Some Nigerians on the social media space have been voicing out their bitter experiences with the boarding school system," offered Unyime Idem, Peoples Democratic Party (PDP) lawmaker from Akwa Ibom State.
+“Some Nigerians on the social media space have been voicing out their bitter experiences with the boarding school system," offered Unyime Idem, a Peoples Democratic Party (PDP) lawmaker from Akwa Ibom State.

 “Social organisations have attacked the ministry of women affairs and the ministry of education over their silence and complexity on the several incidents of killings and abnormal behaviours in public schools across the country.